 The drawbacks of receiving a genetic test include:

 • A negative test result doesn’t necessarily mean you are not at risk.
-Your test will look for known genes, but there may be others that scientists have not discovered yet.
+Your test will look for known genes, but there may be others that scientists have not discovered yet or genetic changes current technology cannot detect.

 • A positive test may impact your ability to purchase life insurance, if you don’t already have a policy.